Pixel-art scaling algorithms

-Pixel-art scaling algorithms are graphical filters that are often used in video game console emulators to enhance hand-drawn 2D pixel art graphics.
-The re-scaling of pixel art is a specialist sub-field of image rescaling.
+Pixel art scaling algorithms are graphical filters that attempt to enhance the appearance of hand-drawn 2D pixel art graphics.
+These algorithms are a form of automatic image enhancement.
+Pixel art scaling algorithms employ methods significantly different than the common methods of image rescaling, which have the goal of preserving the appearance of images.

-As pixel-art graphics are usually in very low resolutions, they rely on careful placing of individual pixels, often with a limited palette of colors.
-This results in graphics that rely on a high amount of stylized visual cues to define complex shapes with very little resolution, down to individual pixels and making image scaling of pixel art a particularly difficult problem.
+As pixel art graphics are commonly used at very low resolutions, they employ careful coloring of individual pixels.
+This results in graphics that rely on a high amount of stylized visual cues to define complex shapes.
+Several specialized algorithms have been developed to handle re-scaling of such graphics.

-A number of specialized algorithms have been developed to handle pixel-art graphics, as the traditional scaling algorithms do not take such perceptual cues into account.
+These specialized algorithms can improve the appearance of pixel-art graphics, but in doing so they introduce changes.
+Such changes may be undesirable, especially if the goal is to faithfully reproduce the original appearance.

-Since a typical application of this technology is improving the appearance of fourth-generation and earlier video games on arcade and console emulators, many are designed to run in real time for sufficiently small input images at 60-frames per second.
+Since a typical application of this technology is improving the appearance of fourth-generation and earlier video games on arcade and console emulators, many pixel art scaling algorithms are designed to run in real-time for sufficiently small input images at 60-frames per second.
 This places constraints on the type of programming techniques that can be used for this sort of real-time processing.
-Many work only on specific scale factors: 2× is the most common, with 3×, 4×, 5× and 6× also present.
+Many work only on specific scale factors.
+2× is the most common scale factor, while and 3×, 4×, 5×, and 6× exist but are less used.